-As the country moves further into cooler weather and continues to battle COVID-19, the CDC is preparing for the upcoming flu season by providing guidance on the prevention and control of seasonal influenza.
+As the country experiences the new COVID-19 variants and continues to battle the pandemic, refer to the CDC guidance on Frequently Asked Influenza (Flu) Questions: 2020-2021 Season.
 To enhance patient safety and conserve scarce medical resources for the care of patients with COVID-19, the following actions are recommended:

-- Make certain all staff members are vaccinated for the flu and offer it at no cost to the employee, which will increase vaccination rates.
+- Ensure all staff members are vaccinated for the flu and offer it at no cost to the employee, which will increase vaccination rates.

 - Follow the guidelines for COVID-19 prevention to stop the spread of germs through:

 - Encouraging self-isolation if sick.

 - Adhere to local government or public health department recommendations for additional precautions to be taken in the context of the COVID-19 pandemic.